 Caltrans, in partnership with the Federal Railroad Administration and States for Passenger Rail Coalition, is working to provide new rail equipment to meet increased demand from growth on existing services and plans for service expansions on the three State-supported services.
-With the Charger Locomotive order complete, Caltrans is now in the process of procuring additional passenger rail cars for the Northern California Fleet.
+With the Charger Locomotive order complete, Caltrans is now in the process of accepting delivery of Siemens Single-Level Venture Passenger Rail Cars for the San Joaquin Corridor in Northern California Fleet.
 Caltrans was successful in bringing together Federal High-Speed Intercity Passenger Rail (HSIPR) program funding, American Recovery and Reinvestment Act (ARRA) funding, and Prop 1B funds to acquire this additional equipment.